rie-ucl/bibliokit/README.md

 Rank Authors by Number of Publications and Citations

-This function ranks authors based on the number of publications and total citations.
+The `rank_authors()` function generates a ranking of the top authors from the provided Scopus search results, based on the number of publications and total citations.
+By setting the `include_all = TRUE` option, the function can include not only the first authors but also all authors of the publications in the ranking.
 The output is a tibble with the following columns:
-- `rank`: Rank of the author.
+`rank` rank of the author,
-- `name`: Author's name.
-- `n_publications`: Number of publications.
+`name` author's name,
+`n_publications` number of publications,
-- `n_citations`: Total number of citations.
+`n_citations` total number of citations,
-- `institution`: Author's primary institution.
-- `country`: Author's country.
+`institution` author's primary institution, and `country` author's country.

 ### Parameter
  res A list containing Scopus search results.